Asle Gronna: Biography

 In Congress, Gronna earned the reputation of a Republican who reflected the attitudes of his region - progressive and isolationist.
 He blamed munition makers for the preparedness movement and World War I and was part of the "little group of willful men," who opposed President Woodrow Wilson.
 In 1919 he was a staunch isolationist who opposed the League of Nations treaty because it further entangled the United States in foreign relationships and limited national decision making.

 Personal life

-He and his wife Bertha were the parents of James D. Gronna who served as Secretary of State of North Dakota.
-Asle Gronna died on May 4, 1922, and was buried in the Lakota Cemetery.
+He and his wife Bertha were the parents of five children, including James D. Gronna who served as Secretary of State of North Dakota, and Arthur J. Gronna who was North Dakota Attorney General.
+Asle Gronna died on May 4, 1922.